How Much is Too Much Outdoor Gear?

 Last night I sat down and watched my first episode of "Tidying Up With Marie Kondo" on Netflix.
 If you haven't seen it yet, the premise is about simplifying your life by slowly and methodically ridding your life of excess and clutter.
 The first episode featured a young couple with two small children who had been married for five years and had accumulated a lot of things in their house that made it almost impossible to do the simplest of household tasks.
 The clutter also seemed to be impacting their relationships with one another and their kids as well.

-Ms. Kondo has a very simple five step approach to cutting up the house so that a individual or family could tackle clutter and excess in a manageable way.
+Ms. Kondo has a very simple five-step approach to cutting up the house so that an individual or family could tackle clutter and excess in a manageable way.
 Just so you know, camping gear was not on the list...
 But the garage was a separate area and we all know that most of us store our outdoor gear there.
 The first items that were addressed by both the husband and wife in the episode was clothing.

-If you want to declutter your gear and take stock of equipment and feel that spark by donating to youth in need who want to explore the outdoor world like you have, then we ask you to take our challenge.
-Next weekend, make a huge pile of gear in the basement, garage or in living room.
-Find that spark with the items you cherish, need and enjoy then let go and thank the items you think would benefit the next generation of adventurers in need.
+If you want to declutter your gear and take stock of equipment and feel that spark by donating to youth in need who want to explore the outdoor world as you have, then we ask you to take our challenge.
+Next weekend, make a huge pile of gear in the basement, garage, or in the living room.
+Find that spark with the items you cherish, need, and enjoy then let go and thank the items you think would benefit the next generation of adventurers in need.
 To donate the items you thanked visit: www.gearforward.org/donate-gear.html

 Executive Director/Founder - Gear Forward